Multi Agency School Support Team

 The children and their families work closely with teams of police officers, registered social workers, and mental health care professionals, often for extended periods of time, to achieve the following long range goals: (1) Decreased likelihood that children will be involved in negative or possibly criminal patterns of behaviour or victimisation, (2) increased collaboration among police, schools, and other agencies in addressing crime prevention and child/family resiliency, (3) MASST involved children and families have an improved perception around the role of police, social workers and other helping professionals.

-Average Number of Children in the Program
+Average Number of Children in the Program in 2022

 MASST helps families access resources to help with basic needs, mental health support, housing and assisting newcomers to Calgary.

 MASST social workers help vulnerable children and youth navigate challenging mental health issues, trauma, poverty and more.

 This year, our MASST Chief Youth Courage Award recipient is ten-year-old, Emily.
 Emily was referred to MASST due to struggles with anxiety and expressing her emotions.
 From a young age, Emily has...

 Mamdouh Baballa met the team from MASST at age 10.
 As the oldest of four siblings and new to Canada, Mamdouh didn’t always have the easiest time growing up.
 His family faced many challenges,...

 Our 2021 MASST Chief Youth Courage Award winner is Mikhail.
 Mikhail was referred to MASST when he was eight years old and in the third grade.
 At the time, he was struggling to reach his academic...